Custom Proxy Voting Advice

 Abstract

 This paper studies institutional investors’ decision-making using novel data from a major proxy advisor.
-We highlight the significant role of customized proxy advice in shaping shareholders’ voting decisions.
-About 80% of funds receive customized advice, and custom recommendations differ substantially from benchmark recommendations.
-We show that customization plays two key roles.
-First, it helps shareholders express their ideologies through the vote.
-Second, it facilitates shareholders’ decision-making process by reducing the need to pay attention to every proposal individually and enabling focus on the more important proposals.
-Customization thus influences both the aggregation of preferences and the aggregation of information in voting outcomes.
-Our findings offer a new perspective on the role of proxy advisors and suggest a shift away from solely focusing on benchmark recommendations.
+While prior literature has focused exclusively on benchmark recommendations, we highlight the significant role of custom recommendations in shaping shareholder votes: 80% of funds receive customized advice, and custom recommendations differ substantially from benchmark ones.
+Combining a theoretical framework with data on customization and voting behavior, we show that customization plays two key roles.
+First, it helps shareholders express their ideologies through voting.
+Second, it reallocates investors’ attention, reducing the need to pay attention to each individual proposal and enabling focus on the most important ones.